 Kristin Barker — Director, Co-founder

-Kristin is exploring what it means to practice a robust response to environmental and social injustice.
-She is dedicated to cultivating broad-scale awakening to authentic earth relationship through living Dharma and advocacy.
-Kristin is a teacher and board member with the Insight Meditation Community of Washington (DC), a GreenFaith fellow and graduate of the Community Dharma Leader program through Spirit Rock.
-Kristin is also a co-founder of White Awake whose mission is to develop awareness of race dynamics among white people.
-She holds a Master’s in Environmental Management from Duke University, has worked as an independent consultant and staff member at several environmental organizations.
-Kristin is a native of New Mexico and currently lives in Washington DC.
+Kristin is dedicated to cultivating broad-scale response to environmental and social injustice.
+She is a Dharma teacher the Insight Meditation Community of Washington (DC), a graduate of the Community Dharma Leader program through Spirit Rock, and a GreenFaith fellow.
+Kristin also co-founded White Awake to bring Dharma insights and compassionate accountability to race dynamics among white people.
+She holds a Master’s in Environmental Management from Duke University and worked at several global environmental organizations.
+Kristin was born and raised in New Mexico and currently lives in Washington DC, traditional lands of the Piscataway peoples.

 Lou Leonard — Co-founder